speedyprem/mywp/README.md

-# WordPress plugin or theme development with Docker Compose
+# Develop plugin or theme with Docker Compose

 It provides WordPress, MariaDB, WP-CLI suite for WordPress development.